decker-edu/decker/test/decks/quiz-deck.md

 - [ ] Scala
-    - nein
+    - Unfortunately not.
 - [X] Haskell
-    - pandoc
+    - Due to Pandoc.
 - [ ] Java
-    - Gut
+    - Surely not.
 - [ ] Ruby
-    - glück
+    - hm no

 and builds upon

 - Pandoc
+  - See previous tooltip.

 .

-##
+# Free Text
 These questions now include multiple versions of correct answers with additional optional comments (as before).
 Hence the Syntax is slightly different in its compact representation.

-# Free Text

 ## Free Text {.quiz-ft}